Nemanja Bjelica: Early career (2007–2010)

 Bjelica began playing basketball at Aca Janjić basketball school, before joining the youth system of KK Partizan.
-He began his professional career in the 2007–08 season with the Arkadia Traiskirchen Lions of the Austrian League, averaging 8.5 points in 26 games.
+He began his professional career in the 2007–08 season with the Arkadia Traiskirchen Lions of the Austrian League, earning 8.5 points in 26 matches on average.

-Crvena zvezda (2008–2010)

-After one season abroad, he returned to the Serbian team Crvena zvezda, and spent two successful seasons there, under head coach Svetislav Pešić.
+After one season abroad, Bjelica returned to the Serbian team Crvena zvezda and spent two successful seasons there under head coach Svetislav Pešić.
 During the 2008–09 season, he made breakthroughs, and earned a place in the first lineup.
 He was particularly noted for his performance during the EuroCup, for his outside shooting.
 Later in his career, Bjelica cited coach Pešić as one of the main reasons for his improvement as a player.
-Coach Pešić trusted Bjelica with the ball, and gave the 6"10 Bjelica a primary ball handler role on several occasions, which helped to develop Bjelica as a play-maker.
+Coach Pešić trusted Bjelica with the ball, and gave the 6"10 Bjelica a primary ball handler role on several occasions, which helped to develop Bjelica as a playmaker.
 Bjelica was drafted by the Washington Wizards with the 35th pick of the 2010 NBA draft.
 His draft rights were then traded to the Minnesota Timberwolves.

-Saski Baskonia (2010–2013)

 In August 2010, Bjelica signed a five-year contract with Spanish club Saski Baskonia.
-In his first season with the club, he didn't get much playing time, averaging only 9 minutes played per game.
-In his second season with Baskonia, he averaged 4.8 points per game, on 56% shooting from the field, and 47% shooting from 3 point range, three in 13 minutes played per game.
-His third and last season with the club was the most successful, as he played in 26 games, with the averages of 9.9 points, 4.8 rebounds, 1.3 assists, and 1 steal per game, on 46% shooting from the field.